-Certificates of deposit (CDs) are a great way to safely store your savings at a financial institution, as they offer a guaranteed rate of return, and CD rates tend to be higher than those on traditional savings accounts .
-Maybe you’ve even heard that credit union CD rates offer higher returns—but is that really the case?
+Certificates of deposit (CDs) are a great way to safely store your savings at a financial institution, as they offer a guaranteed rate of return, and CD rates tend to be higher than those on traditional savings accounts.
+Maybe you’ve even heard that credit unions offer higher rates of return—but is that really the case?
 On average, yes.
 As of June 2017 , the average one-year credit union CD had a 0.58% annual percentage yield (APY), compared to the 0.48% APY average among one-year bank CDs.
-(You may also want to view our picks for the overall best CD rates .)

-Using data from our sister site DepositAccounts.com, we identified the top one-year credit union CD rates, as of Sept.
+Using data from our sister site DepositAccounts.com, we identified the top credit unions based on their one-year CD rates, as of Sept.
 5. We then eliminated any credit union with a health rating lower than a B and identified the top three offerings in three categories: restricted, no cost, and best banking app.
 If there was a tie by APY, we went with the product with the lower minimum deposit.
-Here are the best one-year credit union CD rates.
+Here are the best credit union one-year CD rates.

 Best CD rates for credit unions with no cost to join

 The thing about credit unions is that they’re not usually just open to anyone.
 You usually need to meet some membership criteria in order to get in and get access to all of their really nice products.
 These credit unions, however, will let you in for free regardless of your personal details.
 (Note: Only two credit unions met our criteria for this list.)

 Unify Financial Credit Union – 1-Year Share Certificate, 0.85% APY, min. deposit $1,000